 Update: the observatory in Rotary Park has now closed, and a new Port Macquarie Astronomy Science Centre will open 2024.
 In the interim, society open nights will be held on Friday evenings at the CWA, 11 Horton Street.

-An evening at the Port Macquarie Observatory begins with an hour-long presentation about the objects in the night sky with spectacular images from much larger telescopes and space probes.
-Weather permittng, the sessions end with visitors being able to look through the observatory’s telescope at the Moon, planets, nebula and other objects in the sky that night.
+An evening with the Port Macquarie Astronomical Association begins with talk about the objects in the night sky with spectacular images from much larger telescopes and space probes.
+Weather permitting, the sessions end with visitors being able to look through a telescope at the Moon, planets, nebula and other objects in the sky that night.

-Open night presentations and observing from 7.15 pm on Wednesdays and Sundays.
+Open night presentations and observing from 7.00 pm on Fridays, and Sundays in school holidays.

 Each session can accommodate up to 60 guests on a first-come, first-served basis.
 Bookings are not available.

 The society’s original observatory was founded in 1961 and the dome housed a 5″ refractor telescope.